European shares hit 7-year high as Italian banks rally

 Swiss bank Julius Baer was the top gainer among

-said it did not suffer any losses in the two trading days after
+said it did not suffer any losses soon after the Swiss National

 after shedding 13 percent last week after the central bank's